I am a writer, filmmaker, history student, and sojourner from Honolulu, Seattle, and Manila.

 Photo by Timothy Aguero Photography for Poetry on Buses, King County, WA.

 Hi, thanks for dropping by my site!
 I am Adrian Alarilla, a writer, filmmaker, and a history student.
-Born and raised in Manila, Philippines, I am currently based in Honolulu, working towards a PhD in History at the University of Hawaiʻi at Mānoa studying Filipino migration history.
+Born and raised in the Philippines, I am currently based in Seattle, working towards a PhD in History at the University of Hawaiʻi at Mānoa studying Filipino migration history.
 I also help organize the Southeast Asia x Seattle Film Festival and the annual Pagdiriwang Philippine Festival at Seattle Center.
 My films have been shown all over the US, Mexico, Cambodia, and the Philippines.

 Southeast Asian history and cinema